CIA Releases 321GB of Bin Laden's Digital Library - Slashdot

 The home videos could violate the subjects' right to privacy if (re) published in the EU.

 there is no absolute guarantee . . .
-(Score:4, Insightful)
+(Score:5, Insightful)

 . .